 Bill Josey's session notes showing placement of instruments and voice in the stereo spectrum, along with personnel on the recording

 It's February 1976, and Sonobeat co-founder Bill Josey Sr. records country artist Larry Boyd and Group (who at the time is performing in Central Texas under the name Coldspring).
 The sessions are held at Bill's Blue Hole Sounds studio – a converted A.M.E. stone church – just outside Liberty Hill, in the Central Texas hill country 35 miles north of Austin.
 The only Boyd tapes in the Sonobeat archives are various takes of Sally G and one completed version of Back Home Again, a cover of the John Denver ballad.
 The archives indicate Sally G is cut specifically as a demo "to render an opinion" about Larry and his group.
-Sally G is a nice tune written by Beatle Paul McCartney, given a good country-fried performance by Boyd & Group.
+Sally G is a nice tune written by The Beatles' Paul McCartney, given a good country-fried performance by Boyd & Group.
 If Bill follows his standard pattern, he sends an audiocassette dub of the demo to his A&RArtist & Repertoire exeutives at record labels build and manage a roster of artists, connecting them to new songs and overseeing their recording activities. friends at several national record labels, including Liberty/UA and Columbia.
 He must get no interest from any of his contacts, since the Sonobeat archives show no further sessions with Larry.

 Bill habitually keeps handwritten session notes, identifying the participating musicians, song composers, and, occasionally, diagramming the stereo position of each instrument in the basic recordings.
 He often includes notes to himself to aid in overdubs and mix-downs.
 Almost all of Bill's session notes have been lost or destroyed, but we fortuitously find his notes for Larry's sessions along with a candid snapshot of Larry overdubbing a standard guitar track in the Blue Hole Sounds studio.
 These tidbits are tucked away in the box holding the Sally G master tape.